History of the North British Railway (until 1855): Construction and preparation

 There was a large depression on a west to east alignment, the Nor' Loch, with Princes Street and the New Town to the north of it, and the Old Town to the south.
 This had been a disgusting refuse and cess pit, but it was somewhat improved in 1820 when two sets of gardens were made on the area.
 It was on this land that the North British Railway terminal for Edinburgh was built; the passenger station was immediately east of the North Bridge, and the goods station was squeezed in east of that on the north side of the line.

 The Edinburgh and Glasgow Railway had long wished to extend to the city centre from its Haymarket terminal, and the opportunity was now taken to extend to the North Bridge station, running through the western gardens of the Nor' Loch, partly in tunnel, and passing through the northern arch of the North Bridge.
 The railway was fortunate in being allowed to take this land, and the lines and stations of Edinburgh would be very different today if this had not been permitted by the city authorities.
 High construction of station buildings was not permitted, and the major disadvantage for arriving passengers was the strenuous climb from platform to street level.
 The North British booking offices were later provided on Waverley Bridge; the building is still in existence.

 The construction of the main line was not without disorder:

-Cockburnspath: The continued disturbances among the railway workmen at this station on pay days have induced the authorities to send out a detachment of Dragoons from Jock's Lodge [a cavalry barracks near Edinburgh].
-Their arrival on Saturday morning was very anxiously looked for.
-As it is the intention of Messrs Ross and Mitchell, the contractors, to turn off about 500 of the most refractory, and burn their mud huts, to prevent their locating in the district, a serious disturbance might have been looked for, had the military not been on hand.
-As it is, we have not heard of any attempt at a row.

 Two million tickets were ordered from McDoland and McIver in preparation for the opening; Edmondson's style of pasteboard tickets dated on issue by a press, appear to have been used from the start.

 The opening date had been envisaged to be 1 May 1846, but this was overrun, and General Pasley, the Inspecting Officer of the Board of Trade visited for a formal inspection on 15 May 1846.
 The line was not ready, and he refused the requested permission; even a partial opening from Edinburgh to Cockburnspath was declined.
 He revisited the line on 16 June, this time finding the works satisfactory.